 - Across population groups, the populations that generally fared the effects of road pricing better were people with higher incomes, men, people aged 35-55, and residents living inside the priced area.

-The key findings from my workshop with the Youth Advisory Council were:
+The key findings from the Youth Advisory Council workshop were:

 - Majority were supportive of the idea of a congestion pricing policy for Metro Vancouver, but were less likely to think that their closest family and friends would support the idea.